-Sessional Faculty are faculty hired primarily to teach courses, though we may also perform administrative service and are often encouraged to invest in professional and intellectual development (we are eligible to apply for federal research-funds and do have professional-development funds, for instance).
-Sessional faculty are faculty in charge of their own courses and are usually either finished their graduate degrees or very close to it.
+Sessional faculty are hired primarily to teach courses, though they may also perform administrative service and are often encouraged to invest in professional and intellectual development (for instance, sessionals are eligible to apply for federal research-funds and can access professional-development funds).
+Sessional faculty are in charge of their own courses and are usually finished their graduate degrees or very close to completion.

 Sessional faculty appointments fall into two main types: “Over 50%” and “Under 50%”.
-The percentage describes how close an appointment is to the designated full-time load in your given faculty.
-You may be hired to teach a single course or a slate of courses in any one term or appointment.
+The percentage describes how close an appointment is to the designated full-time load in a given faculty.
+A sessional may be hired to teach a single course or a slate of courses in any one term or appointment.
 Course-loads over 50% of “full time” give sessional faculty access to a different range of benefits than course-loads falling under 50% of full-time.
-Sessional faculty may also hold appointments in more than one department, unit, or even institution at a time; your accumulated total course-load at UBC determines whether you are over or under a 50% appointment.
+Sessional faculty may also hold appointments in more than one department, unit, or even institution at a time; the accumulated total course-load at UBC determines whether a sessional is over or under a 50% appointment.

 Key Procedures and Processes

-Available sessional positions at UBC must be posted publicly by the program, unit, or department hiring; anyone may apply and should be considered.
+Available sessional positions at UBC must be posted publicly by the program, unit, or department that is hiring.
+Anyone may apply and should be considered.
 Departments must advertise the requirements and procedures for hiring, most of which are governed by the rules of Part 7: Conditions of Appointment for Sessional Faculty Members.
-Positions are generally for four or eight months, and may be either part-time or full-time.
+Positions are usually for four or eight months, and may be either part-time or full-time.

-Appointments often officially begin September 1st or January 1st and end at the end of the exam-month (December or April).
+Appointments generally begin September 1st or January 1st and end at the finish of the exam-month (December or April).
 Summer-teaching appointments are also available in many departments.
-Part 7: Conditions of Appointment for Sessional Faculty Members does specify how appointments should be assigned, with qualifications, experience, seniority and performance being the four factors which must be weighed.
-Your official Letter of Appointment from the UBC President’s Office often takes a long time to get to you and does not specify your place on the salary or experience-scale, so do insist upon a formal letter of offer from the departments or units hiring you, and ask that the letter spell out your course-load and placement on the minimum salary scale.
+Part 7: Conditions of Appointment for Sessional Faculty Members specifies how appointments should be assigned, with qualifications, experience, seniority and performance being the four factors which must be weighed.
+An official Letter of Appointment from the UBC President’s Office often takes time to arrive and does not specify a place on the salary or experience-scale.
+Sessionals should insist upon a formal letter of offer from the department or unit when accepting an assignment, and should request that the letter spell out course-load and placement on the minimum salary scale.

-Sessional Faculty are appointed on four to eight-month renewable contracts.
-You can expect to be reappointed subject to:
+Sessional faculty are appointed on four to eight-month renewable contracts.
+A sessional can expect to be reappointed subject to: